 Government Affairs

-The Wasatch Front Regional Council (WFRC) works closely with local, regional, state, and federal governments to promote legislative priorities and implement policies.
-WFRC works with its members and partners to support sound policies that are centered around or tied to transportation, such as land use, economic development, and air quality.
+We work closely with local, regional, state, and federal government partners to advance legislative priorities and implement policies that support the Wasatch Choice Vision and Utah’s Unified Transportation Plan.
+These efforts support sound policies that are centered around or tied to transportation, such as land use, economic development, and air quality.

 Bill Tracker